A $p$-adic arithmetic inner product formula: Cyclotomic -adic -function

 \item For $u\in\tP_v$, denote by $\ul{\pi_u}$ the unramified principal series of $\GL_r(F_v)$ with $\sfQ_{\pi_u}(T)$ as its Satake polynomial, which is defined over $\dL$.
 Then there exist $\GL_r(O_{F_v})$-invariant vectors $\phi_u\in\ul{\pi_u}$ and $\phi_u^\vee\in(\ul{\pi_u})^\vee$ for every $u\in\tP_v$ such that

 holds for every $a=(a_u)_u\in\GL_r(E_v)=\prod_{u\in\tP_v}\GL_r(E_u)$. \end{enumerate} \end{proposition}

 In this rest of this subsection, we prove Lemma \ref{le:satake1}, Lemma \ref{le:satake3} and Proposition \ref{pr:satake}.
-To ease the notation, we will suppress the subscript $v$ hence $\tP=\tP_v$ temporarily.
+To ease the notation, we will suppress the subscript $v$ hence $F=F_v$, $\tP=\tP_v$, and $\pi=\pi_v$ temporarily.
+It is easy to see that for these three statements, we may replace $\dL$ by a finite extension (inside $\ol\dQ_p$).
+Thus, without loss of generality, we may assume that $\dL$ contains both $\sqrt{q}$ and $\alpha_{u,j}$ for $u\in\tP$ and $1\leq j\leq n$.
 We need some preparation on Jacquet modules.